Securities Exam Prep

 ● Series 63 – securities exam entitlement to hold license to a specific state

-● Series 65 – Uniform Investment Adviser (may provide investing and general finance advice)
+● Series 65 – Uniform Investment Adviser (may provide investing and general finance

 ● Series 66 – investment advisor representative or securities agents